M-Y-Sun/c-dsa/GUIDELINES.md

 ### SLL

-Users of this project are restricted to certain functions in `vector.h`, listed below:
+Users of this project are restricted to certain functions in `sll.h`, listed below:

 Mandatory: